Sendrowski/fastDFE/docs/reference/Python/installation.rst

 .. note::

-   The SFS parsing is provided by the |sfsutils| package, whose input backends are optional extras that ``fastdfe`` exposes under the same names: ``vcf`` (the :mod:`cyvcf2 <cyvcf2.cyvcf2>` dependency, for VCF files), ``zarr`` (the :mod:`zarr` dependency, for VCF-Zarr stores) and ``arg`` (the :mod:`tskit` dependency, for tree sequences / ARGs).
+   The SFS parsing is provided by the :mod:`sfsutils` package, whose input backends are optional extras that ``fastdfe`` exposes under the same names: ``vcf`` (the :mod:`cyvcf2 <cyvcf2.cyvcf2>` dependency, for VCF files), ``zarr`` (the :mod:`zarr` dependency, for VCF-Zarr stores) and ``arg`` (the :mod:`tskit` dependency, for tree sequences / ARGs).
 Install the ones you need, for example